ngauthier/ngauthier.github.com/_posts/2013-08-18-postgis-and-rails-a-simple-approach.md

 We're making a `where` scope on `Cafe` that uses the `ST_DWithin` function to find all the cafes with a certain distance of a given point.
 The third parameter here is the distance in meters, and our default is 2km.

 Then, we're providing two point objects via `ST_GeographyFromText`.
 This function converts some text in Well Known Text (WKT) format to the binary format used by PostGIS to represent points.
-An example of WKT would be `SRID=4326;POINT(39.000000 -76.000000)`.
-The first parameter sets the SRID to 4326 (a projection representing the whole globe) and then builds a string for a point featuring the cafe's latitude and longitude.
+An example of WKT would be `SRID=4326;POINT(-76.000000 39.000000)`.
+The first parameter sets the SRID to 4326 (a projection representing the whole globe) and then builds a string for a point featuring the cafe's longitude and latitude.
 This builds a point on the fly for each cafe in the cafes table.

 The second point object builds a point using the parameters passed in to the scope lambda, the lat and lon.
 We use Ruby's built-in string interpolation to easily encode two floating point numbers.
 It's safe and it let's us avoid ActiveRecord's quoting, which would mess up the SQL.